-Multifactorial Regulation of Ovarian Function in Teleosts: Fish are used as the experimental model for studies investigating how the actions of hormones, growth factors of ovarian origin and intracellular signal transduction pathways interact to coordinate ovarian growth and differentiation.
-While our studies in the past used goldfish and rainbow trout our most recent work focuses on the zebrafish so that we can exploit the daily spawning in order to characterize the temporal sequence of endocrine changes that accompany oocyte final maturation and ovulation.
-We study the control of growth, atresia and hormone biosynthetic capacity of zebrafish ovarian follicles during the period of oocyte maturation and at ovulation.
-In addition, we are addressing the relevance of growth factors to ovarian physiology (IGFs, steroids, retinoids) by studying their actions and assessing of their sites of synthesis within the ovary and regulation of their production.
+- Multifactorial Regulation of Ovarian Function in Teleosts: Fish are used as the experimental model for studies investigating how the actions of hormones, growth factors of ovarian origin and intracellular signal transduction pathways interact to coordinate ovarian growth and differentiation.
+While Van Der Kraak and his team studies in the past used goldfish and rainbow trout their most recent work focuses on the zebrafish so that they can exploit the daily spawning in order to characterize the temporal sequence of endocrine changes that accompany oocyte final maturation and ovulation.
+They study the control of growth, atresia and hormone biosynthetic capacity of zebrafish ovarian follicles during the period of oocyte maturation and at ovulation.
+In addition, they are addressing the relevance of growth factors to ovarian physiology (IGFs, steroids, retinoids) by studying their actions and assessing their sites of synthesis within the ovary and regulation of their production.

-Ecotoxicological Effects of Atrazine on Amphibians: Atrazine is a widely used herbicide that is applied to corn sorghum and sugar cane crops.
-There is concern that amphibians may be exposed to atrazine as a result of run-off to waterbodies in the vicinity of agriculutural land following application the herbicide.
-There is concern that atrazine may function as an endocrine disruptor and adversely effect reproductive development in amphibians.
-With a consortium of researchers in the Canada, the United States and South Africa, we are investigating the effects of atrazine on various aspects of reproductive development in both lab and field settings.
+- Ecotoxicological Effects of Atrazine on Amphibians: Atrazine is a widely used herbicide that is applied to corn sorghum and sugar cane crops.
+There is concern that amphibians may be exposed to atrazine as a result of run-off to waterbodies in the vicinity of agricultural land following the application of herbicides.
+There is concern that atrazine may function as an endocrine disruptor and adversely affect reproductive development in amphibians.
+With a consortium of researchers in Canada, the United States and South Africa, we are investigating the effects of atrazine on various aspects of reproductive development in both lab and field settings.